openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/README.md

 identifies goals *that can be generalized across systems* and then lists the standard implementations that satisfy those goals.
 * [`StandardizedActionsAndTriggers.md`](/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md)
-describes in detail the standard behavior of each implementation.
+builds on the `adapterGoals` as it describes in detail the standard behavior of each implementation.
 Furthermore, it describes what functionality is required in the CSP's API in order build such an action/trigger.